-If you find yourself in an uncomfortable sexual situation, the following suggestions may help you reduce your risk.
+If you find yourself in an uncomfortable sexual situation, the following suggestions may help you reduce your risk:

-- 1. Make your limits known before going too far. - 2.
-You can withdraw consent to sexual activity at any time.
-Do not be afraid to tell a sexual aggressor "NO" clearly and loudly. - 3.
-Try to remove yourself from the physical presence of a sexual aggressor.
-Be direct as possible about wanting to leave the environment.

-- 4. Grab someone nearby and ask them for help. - 5.
-Be responsible about your alcohol and/or drug use.
-Alcohol and drugs can lower your sexual inhibitions and may make you vulnerable to someone who views an intoxicated/high person as a sexual opportunity. - 6.
-Attend large parties with friends you trust.
-Watch out for your friends and ask that they watch out for you. - 7.
-Be aware of someone trying to slip you an incapacitating "rape drug" like Rohypnol or GHB.
+- Make your limits known before going too far. - You can withdraw consent to sexual activity at any time.
+Do not be afraid to tell a sexual aggressor "NO" clearly and loudly. - Try to remove yourself from the physical presence of a sexual aggressor.
+Be direct as possible about wanting to leave the environment. - Grab someone nearby and ask them for help. - Be responsible about your alcohol and/or drug use.
+Alcohol and drugs can lower you sexual inhibitions and may make you vulnerable to someone who views an intoxicated/high person as a sexual opportunity. - Attend large parties with friends you trust.
+Watch out for your friends and ask that they watch out for you. - Be aware of someone trying to slip you an incapacitating "rape drug" like Rohypnol or GHB.